 It may also help reduce scalp inflammation, which can lead to hair loss and other hair problems.
 Lutein can also help strengthen hair follicles and maintain the cellular health of hair.
 Furthermore, lutein helps protect the scalp from UV radiation, which can damage the hair.

 Lastly, vitamin D in egg yolks supports boosting collagen production, which further helps fill in hair structure gaps.

 Which Egg Type is More Nutritious for Hair: Cage-free, Free-range, and Pasture-raised Eggs?

 Here we are going to break down the mystery of which egg type is more nutritious and why egg quality matters in terms of nutritive value.

-Basically, the quality and nutritive value of an egg depend on some conditions like:
+Basically, the quality and nutritive value of an egg depends on some conditions like:

 - Quality and quantity of feed consumption

 Hens that roam freely and grow in the natural environment tend to produce the healthiest eggs.
 These eggs are labeled as pastured eggs; also, make sure you choose the best grade A or grade AA quality.